Oaths of Office Filing Instructions

-"I do solemnly swear (or affirm) that I will support, obey and defend the Constitution of the United States and the Constitution of this State, and that I will discharge the duties of my office with fidelity.["]
+"I do solemnly swear (or affirm) that I will support, obey and defend the Constitution of the United States and the Constitution of the State of Utah, and that I will discharge the duties of my office with fidelity.["]

 State law dictates that the following individuals may administer the oath.
 Some state agencies may have a notary on staff who can administer the oath:

 § 78B-1-142: “Every court, every judge, clerk and deputy clerk of any court, every justice, every notary public, and every officer or person authorized to take testimony in any action or proceeding, or to decide upon evidence, has the power to administer oaths or affirmations.

 Once administered the Oath of Office, an official should check with the agency that administered the oath and the official’s own agency to see if there are specific procedures in place to ensure the oath is properly filed with the State Archives.

 If there are no set procedures, the original signed hard copy oath should be sent to the State Archives as mandated by state law, (Utah Code § 52-1-2 (2)), either by mail or hand delivery to: